 - You can follow him on Twitter: @ggbeck

 Every effort in conservation counts.
 You can be creative; you don’t have to be perfect or an expert.
-You just have to remain aware of how lucky we are to have this beautiful and resilient planet to live on, to be part of, to contribute to.
-How will you make practicing gratitude a priority?
+You just have to remain aware of how lucky we are to have this beautiful and resilient planet to live on, to be part of, and to contribute to.
+How will you make practising gratitude a priority?

 By: Ms E Hoey

 “Birds on the Farm: A Stewardship Guide” written by Erin McGauley, edited by Gregor Beck and Anne Bell: